 28.12.2017, by Johanna Klemm

-Where does technology lead leisure in the future?
+Where will Technology lead Leisure in the Future?

-The possibilities we have are endless and the the leisure market might be in for challenges, but some amazing surprises as well.
-The obstacles we face might just be overcome by the ones who hold such progress in their hands: Our young leisure students at the Congrestival.
+The possibilities are endless, and the leisure market might be in for some challenges, but with that, some amazing surprises as well.
+The obstacles we face might just be overcome by the ones who hold such progress in their hands: our young leisure students at the Congrestival.

 If you would like to continue reading about what the first year BUas Academy for Leisure students at the Congrestival 2017 had to say about the future of leisure activities under the stress of new technology and forced innovation, be sure to check out the article Congrestival 2017: Part Two.